Auckland, the Waikato and the Bay of Plenty are home to just under 50 per cent of all New Zealanders (as at the 2013 Census).

 Recent improvements to road transport between Auckland and Hamilton, in particular progress towards completing the Waikato Expressway, have created substantial travel time and safety improvements.
 However, at peak times journeys are likely to remain long and relatively unreliable, largely because of congestion on Auckland's southern motorway.

-Frequent and regular passenger rail services between Auckland, Hamilton and Tauranga would offer a congestion-free alternative to road travel, and would complement the upgraded road network.
-It would also provide a better road travel experience for those who continue to drive.
+Fast and frequent passenger rail services between Auckland, Hamilton and Tauranga would offer a congestion-free alternative to road travel.
+This would also complement the upgraded road network and therefore provide a better road travel experience for those who continue to drive.

 Inter-regional passenger rail has the potential to reduce travel times between Auckland and Hamilton to just over an hour, and reduce times between Tauranga and Auckland to around two hours.